reflectoring/reflectoring.github.io/content/blog/2022/2022-01-17-immutables-library.md

 The code shows a manually created `User` class.
 Each user has a couple of attributes and a list of articles they wrote.

 **We can see how much code is needed to write a POJO (Plain old Java object) class that doesn't contain any business logic.**

-We added the builder pattern for easier object initializtion.
+We added the builder pattern for easier object initialization.

 ### The Article Entity